aditya06121/src-website/README.md

 1. **Running the Web Page**

    Simply open `index.html` in your favorite web browser.
-You should see a terminal-like interface.
+You should see the welcome screen.

 2. **Using Commands**